 Now the biennial budget bill (HB 96) moves to the Ohio Senate.
 Please take a moment now to call and email members of the Senate Finance Committee and urge them to protect the Ohio Housing Trust Fund!
 We are asking the legislature to take the time necessary to understand the full implications of this unvetted proposal by removing the House’s amendment and creating a study committee to thoroughly evaluate the OHTF.

-The key members are: Senate President Rob McColley (R-Napoleon), Senate Finance Chair Jerry Cirino (R-Kirtland); Vice Chair Brian Chavez (R-Marietta); and Sen. Andrew Brenner (R-Delaware).
+In addition to your state senator (find my legislator), the key members to call and email are: Senate President Rob McColley (R-Napoleon), Senate Finance Chair Jerry Cirino (R-Kirtland); Vice Chair Brian Chavez (R-Marietta); and Sen. Susan Manchester (R-Waynesfield).

-• The State administers the Ohio Housing Trust Fund to maximize resources for housing and homelessness services in every county.
-Shifting to a county-by-county approach would disrupt services and decrease overall housing resources by reducing the ability to leverage federal and private matching funds.
+• Currently, the State administers the Ohio Housing Trust Fund to maximize resources for housing and homelessness services in all 88 counties.
+The House’s amendment would disrupt services and decrease overall housing resources in areas with the highest needs.

-• Overhauling the Ohio Housing Trust Fund in thes a drastic change that will lead to greater housing insecurity and homelessness
+• Overhauling the Ohio Housing Trust Fund is a drastic change that will lead to greater housing insecurity and homelessness.

-• Please take the time necessary to understand the full implications: remove the House’s amendment and create a study committee to thoroughly evaluate the OHTF
+• We are asking the Senate to replace the House’s amendment with a study committee to thoroughly evaluate the OHTF and recommend improvements.

-Tell your legislator how your agency uses OHTF funds to fight homelessness, keep seniors and Ohioans with disabilities safely housed, and expand affordable housing in their districts.
+If your agency uses OHTF, be sure to explain how it helps you fight homelessness, keep seniors and Ohioans with disabilities safely housed, and expand affordable housing in their districts.
 If your agency receives funding from these sources, it likely includes OHTF dollars:

 • Homeless Crisis Response Program (HCRP)